tus/draft-digest-fields-problem-types/draft-kleidl-digest-fields-problem-types.md

 This problem type is a hint to the client about algorithm support, which the client could use to retry the request with a different, supported, algorithm.

-Note that a request may contain more than one integrity field, and this problem type can be used both when a request contains an integrity preference field, e.g.
+Note that a request may contain more than one integrity field.
+This problem type can also be used when a request contains an integrity preference field, e.g.

 ~~~ http-message
 GET /items/123 HTTP/1.1